nebohq/gatsby-plugin-nebo/README.md

 ```

 - `accessToken` - [required] - used to access your components from your Gatsby app.
-- `configPath` - path to the the Nebo configuration file.
-This controls which of your components are available in the Nebo editor.
 - `pageTemplatePath` - path to the Nebo page template.
 This controls the look of your pages.
 - `ignoredPageSlugs` - list of pages to ignore, by their Nebo slug.